-Students will learn the medical terms, pathological conditions, appropriate combining forms, and diagnostic techniques associated with the body systems that include the cardiovascular system, respiratory system, digestive system, and endocrine system.
+Students will learn the medical terms, anatomy, physiology, pathological conditions, appropriate combining forms, and diagnostic techniques associated with the body systems that include the cardiovascular system, respiratory system, digestive system, and endocrine system.
 Students will identify structures of the heart and learn the pathway of blood as it travels through the heart.
-Students will learn the anatomy and physiology of each system, identify the signs and symptoms that indicate possible problems with each system, define common conditions, and identify diagnostic techniques and treatments of each system.
+Students will become familiar with common drug classifications related to the cardiovascular, respiratory, digestive, and endocrine systems